 If you love this apron, you might also like the set of Market Totes we did in the same fabric.

-Although the original Elizabeth collection is how hard to find, some elements, such as the stripe, are basics that remain available.
+Although the original Elizabeth collection is can be hard to find, some elements, such as the stripe, are basics that remain available.
 And… you know Tula Pink, there is always a new, beautiful, innovative fabric collection coming out from her for FreeSpirit Fabrics!

 Sewing Tools You Need